markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 This iterates through the servers defined in the first part and applies all the attributes we defined.

-With this file locally in place, you can influence the lifecycle of your servers with:
+With this file locally in place, you can influence the life cycle of your servers with: